-Wiring Guide for CT Types
+e for CT Types

-Split, Hinged, & Solid Core CTs RōCoil CTs
+RōCoil CTs

-and the second s
+and a

-White: Positive White: Positive
+White: Positive

-Black: Negative Brown: Negative

-(no shield) Bare Wire: Shield
+Brown: Negative Bare Wire: Shield

 Wiring the CTs to Multi Circuit PSHD Meters

 The image below is the counterpart to the service panel illustration and indicates how to connect CTs to the PSHD meter for each service type.
 For service types that are not specifically listed, it is recommended to choose "single phase" service and configure each channel individually.
 Three phase loads are illustrated on the left and split phase loads on the right as an example only.
 Elements are fully interchangeable on the meter.